orb-community/orb-website/docs/documentation/advanced_policies.md

     Input: PCAP <br>

     Source and destination IPs are used to determine the geolocation to know where the data is from and where it is going.
-In this way it is possible to filter the data considering the geolocation using the filter `only_geoloc_prefix`. <br>
+In this way it is possible to filter the data using the geolocation using the filter `only_geoloc_prefix`. <br>.
+The filter supports the following strings:
+* Continents:  two-character continent code, as follows:
+AF - Africa
+AN - Antarctica
+AS - Asia
+EU - Europe
+NA - North America
+OC - Oceania
+SA - South America

+* Country: the two-character ISO 3166-1 country code
+* Subdivision: the region-portion of the ISO 3166-2 code for the region

     The `only_geoloc_prefix` filter usage syntax is:<br>